in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

   )
 ```

-#### Example 2 : Relationships between objects are expressed in a different way compared with relationship between tables.
+#### Example 2

+Relationships between objects are expressed in a different way compared to relationship between tables.

 Each Employee can have multiple Tasks.
 Each Task can be shared by multiple Employees.
 There is a Many to Many relationship between them.
+We use @ManyToMany annotation to establish the relationship.

 ```java
 public class Employee {